- Canadian Commercial Corporation

 - United Kingdom

-WASHINGTON, Dec.
-21, 2016 - The State Department has made a determination approving a possible Foreign Military Sale to the Government of Norway for P-8A Aircraft and associated support.
-The estimated cost is $1.75 billion.
-The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale on December 20, 2016.
+WASHINGTON, Sept.
+13, 2018 - The State Department has made a determination approving a possible Foreign Military Sale to the Republic of Korea (ROK) of six (6) P-8A Patrol Aircraft for an estimated cost of $2.10 billion.
+The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale today.

-Norway has procured and operated U.S. produced P-3 Orion MPAs for over 40 years, providing critical capabilities to NATO and coalition maritime operations.
-Norway has maintained a close MPA acquisition and sustainment relationship with the U.S. Navy over this period.
-The proposed sale will allow Norway to recapitalize, modernize, and sustain its MPA capability for the next 30 years.
-As a long-time P-3 operator, Norway will have no difficulty transitioning its MPA force to the P-8A and absorbing these aircraft into its armed forces.
+The ROK procured and has operated U.S.-produced P-3 Maritime Surveillance Aircraft (MSA) for over 25 years, providing interoperability and critical capabilities to coalition maritime operations.
+The ROK has maintained a close MSA acquisition and sustainment relationship with the U.S. Navy over that period.
+The proposed sale will allow the ROK to modernize and sustain its MSA capability for the next 30 years.
+As a long-time P-3 operator, the ROK will have no difficulty transitioning its MSA force to P-8A.

-Implementation of the proposed sale will require approximately five (5) contractor personnel to support the program in Norway.
+Implementation of this proposed sale will require approximately three (3) U.S. government personnel and ten (10) contractor personnel to support the program in country.

 There will be no adverse impact on U.S. defense readiness as a result of this proposed sale.